The British climate. You’re thinking rain, right?

 All the cool kids are using Python3 nowadays.
 Yeah, I hear you greybeards.
 I’m still a fan of curly braces and semicolons too.
 I still haven’t learnt to love systemd.
 Python3 just makes everything so easy, though!

 Here’s a chunk from a nasty hacky Python3 script to move a stepper motor (it’s just a chunk so it’s missing declarations).
-In production you’re obviously better off using a stepper motor library, but this illustrates how the motor is controlled via the GPIO pins.
+In production you’re obviously better off using a stepper motor library, but this illustrates how the motor is trivially controlled via the GPIO pins with single-phase stepping.

 The four chosen GPIO ports (BCM 10,9,11,25) correspond to the four pins on the amplifier board that control the magnets within the motor.
-Each step activates pairs of these magnet sets (for greater torque), and stepping through these configurations causes the motor to turn one step at a time.
+Using dual-phase stepping (below) each step activates pairs of these magnet sets (for greater torque), and stepping through these configurations causes the motor to turn one step at a time.
 You could save some code by looping through the array backwards to reverse the direction, but I’ve kept the option of changing the stepping to meet the different speed and torque requirements for up and down.

 I haven’t calibrated magnitude and speed, but a magnitude of 35000 works well to move the blind from the top of my window to the bottom.
 Too great a speed risks stalling the motor, I use 200 down and 100 up.
 The slow speed in the morning helps wake me up gently.